 - Heel bootie system provides cushion and comfort to the heels

 - Not recommended if you have wide or flat feet

 Are you a fan of extra mobility?
 Then these Nike lifting shoes for women are just the right ones for you.
-The Air Zoom Pegasus 35 sneakers have been redesigned to make it possible for you to make quick and smooth movements.
-If your workouts include speed-induced activities, the bevelled heel that is engineered in the sneakers serves you with optimal responsiveness along with the flymesh fabric design and flywire cables to lock you down.
+The Air Zoom Pegasus 35 sneakers have been redesigned to make you responsive enough to quick and smooth movements.
+If your workouts include speed-induced activities, the beveled heel that is engineered in the sneakers serves you with optimal responsiveness along with the flymesh fabric design and flywire cables to lock you down.
 The re-imagined mesh optimizes the feel of ultimate breathability and is lightweight while the flywire cables provide ample support.
 With the aerodynamic tailfin being angled away from the foot, you are assured extra comfort.